N/A

 Australia’s large landmass:

 Australia’s vast territory with a concentrated population in a few major cities presents challenges for logistics and delivery for national account programs.
 In Europe, a part can be delivered to 90% of dealer locations in less than 24 hours.
 However, in Australia, the delivery from Melbourne to Western Australia can take a week by land and up to two days even by air, leading to a longer breakdown period and losses for fleets.
+Given these logistical challenges, navigating the complexities of cross-border transactions is crucial for OEMs and distributors aiming to optimize supply chains and ensure timely deliveries across diverse regions.
 Fleet operators must carefully consider the availability and accessibility of maintenance and support infrastructure, such as service centers, repair facilities and parts distribution networks.
 OEM and dealerships need to have a system in place for planning and establishing contract pricing and service level agreements to make sure that any area of Australia will get access to the right parts at the negotiated price.

 Proliferation of Smaller Fleets